ystevo/laravel-custom-commands/README.md

 - Run development server

 This command run a development serve using custom port without using `--port` alias.
-This can be used when you work with a lot of laravel packages and don't want to remember anytime the port that you commonly use.
+This can be used when you work with a lot of laravel projects and don't want to remember anytime the port that you commonly use.

 To use this command, just set a default port on `.env` file: